smitchell/spring-security-jwt-resource-server/authentication-service/README.md

 mvn spring-boot:run
 ```

-Open a web browser and past this URL:
+Open a web browser and paste this URL:

 [http://localhost:8090/oauth/authorize?response_type=code&client_id=gateway-client&redirect_uri=http%3A%2F%2Flocalhost%3A4200%2Fauthorized](http://localhost:8090/oauth/authorize?response_type=code&client_id=gateway-client&redirect_uri=http%3A%2F%2Flocalhost%3A4200%2Fauthorized)

-You will be prompted to login, and then the returned redirect URL will contain the "code" query parameter.
+You will be prompted to log in, and then the returned redirect URL will contain the "code" query parameter.
 Copy the code to the clipboard.

 2 - Exchange the auth code for a token

-Export the client credentials and the auth code copied above above.
+Export the client credentials and the auth code copied above.

 ```
 export CLIENT_ID=gateway-client